Statue of John Fane Charles Hamilton: Removal

 In 2017, the donor's CEO, Sir William Gallagher, gave an Institute of Directors speech describing the Treaty of Waitangi as a fraud and denied it involved a partnership between Māori and the Crown.
 About a dozen directors walked out of the speech in protest.

-The statue was defaced with red paint in August 2018 by the activist Taitumu Maipi.
+The statue was defaced with red paint in August 2018 by the activist Taitimu Maipi.

 In June 2020, ahead of a George Floyd protest in the US, the Hamilton City Council discussed the statue with Sir William's brother and fellow director, John Gallagher, then slated it for removal, after a request by Māori tribal confederation Waikato Tainui.

 On 12 June 2020, the Hamilton City Council removed the statue of Captain Hamilton.